Foundation Models for Discovery and Exploration in Chemical Space: Results

 These priors were guided by our initial training efforts; all other priors are discussed in Supplementary~\cref{sec:si:bayesian_priors}.

 A few hyperparameter sweeps remain necessary, but they can be integrated into sweeps over model and data size within the overall experimental design for neural scaling laws.
 This reduces the total number of model runs needed to develop a neural scaling law.
 Using design of experiments~\cite{SVH+GeneralizedSubsetDesigns2017}, we selected hyperparameters for our development sweeps (Supplementary~\cref{sec:si:scaling_campaign}).
-To fit our neural scaling laws, we trained 138 \ac{MIST} models, spanning 393k--603M parameters, requiring \sn{7.1}{20} \acp{FLOP} and 30k GPU-hours --- nearly an order of magnitude cheaper than an exhaustive grid search.
+To fit our neural scaling laws, we trained 138 \ac{MIST} models (Supplementary~\cref{tab:scaling_campaign}), spanning 393k--603M parameters at the cost of 4,760 GPU-hours.
+We estimate an exhaustive grid search, widely used to fit neural scaling laws\cite{li2025misfittingsurveyscalinglaws,KMH+ScalingLawsNeural2020,HBK+ScalingLawsComputeOptimal2024}, would consume at least an order of magnitude more compute (Supplementary~\cref{tab:scaling_campaign_doe}).

 Once fit, the central question for neural scaling laws is the behaviour of \(L_{\text{opt}}(C)\), the minimal achievable loss given a compute budget (\cref{fig:loss_compute_scaling,fig:compute_optimal_frontier}) as defined in~\cref{eq:compute_optimal_loss}: